 Indumathi (Indu) Jeyachandran is an assistant professor in the Department of Civil and Environmental Engineering and a member of the Wildfire Interdisciplinary Research Center.
 She holds a doctorate degree in civil engineering from the University of Utah.
 She is a certified mapping scientist in the area of remote sensing and also a LEED-accredited professional with a specialization in building design and construction.
 Her research interests include sustainable urban infrastructure planning using remote sensing, GIS, modeling and observation techniques.
 She also uses remote sensing data and techniques for wildfire risk analysis and water issues including drought.

-Patrick T. Brown is a climate scientist, assistant professor in the Department of Meteorology and Climate Science and a member of the Wildfire Interdisciplinary Research Center.
+Patrick T. Brown is a climate scientist, lecturer in the Department of Meteorology and Climate Science and a member of the Wildfire Interdisciplinary Research Center.
 He holds a doctorate degree in earth and ocean sciences from Duke University.
 He teaches and conducts research on the impact of climate change on society via changes in extreme weather.